maren-ha/DifferentiableProgrammingForStatisticalModeling/README.md

 The `results` subfolder contains all intermediate results, such as estimated coefficients from longer-running models, as well as the tables and figures created within the scripts.
 When running the scripts, all results are automatically saved to that subfolder.

 Additionally, in the `notebooks` subfolder, we provide a Jupyter notebook tutorial `IndividualModels+ExemplaryVisualization.ipynb` to serve as starting point for illustrating our method.
 It guides the user through exemplary analyses step by step and reproduces the individual results in Table 1 as well as **Figures 1 and 2** in the manuscript.
+To run the notebooks with a Julia kernel, the [`IJulia` package](https://github.com/JuliaLang/IJulia.jl) needs to be installed.